stu-code/sas-viya-workbench-demos/health-life-sciences/Pulmonary-Fibrosis-Progression-Modeling/README.md

 The original data set was taken from [this location](https://www.kaggle.com/competitions/osic-pulmonary-fibrosis-progression/data), and the following changes were made:

 - Drop DICOM data for size considerations
-- Rename training.csv to patient.csv (we partition this data as test.csv doesn't include true values to score against)
+- Rename training.csv to patient.csv (we partition training data as test.csv doesn't include true values to score against)

 ## Parameters